Winter can be tough on your skin. Our winter skincare guide will help you banish signs of dryness, irritation, and dullness during the colder months.

 Loss of hydration in the dermis and the lower levels of the epidermis results in a decrease of skin thickness.
 This leads to skin looking dull and lacklustre.

 You may notice your skin has become more sensitive seemingly overnight when cold weather hits.
 Signs of sensitivity include reactivity - one minute skin seems fine and the next it’s breaking out in a rash, red bumps, or flushing.
-Itchiness and dryness are also signs of sensitivity.
+Itchiness and dryness are also

 Your Winter Skincare Routine